forbesmyester/addEvents/README.md

  * _onceListeners
  * _listeners

-## Loading
+## Source Code

-index.js is the source code and is compatible with [browserify](http://browserify.org/). index.umd.js was built as a standalone UMD package (without minification) so you can use it with AMD or a normal browser environment...
-The exported global is the name of the package within package.json (with hyphens etc removed).
+Source code is prepared using [Browserify](http://browserify.org/) which is also compatible with Node.JS.
+There is a UMD bundle which can be used with AMD or a vanilla browser (where it will export a global called called addEvents.

 ## Example